sm2302-aug23/grp-matlab-superfectagoras/README.md

 additional points.
 Depending on each additional point we plot, it will creates a loop effect.
 The more closely two points are spaced(1 for the initial point and 1 for the additional point), the sharper the curves seem.

+For back-and-forths, imagine drawing on-going lines between points and when we connect them, the spline shifts back and forth between these points.
+It's like a zigzag motion as the spline links them together.

 ### 1.3: Applying the observations
 We standardized the dimensions of lowercase letters to 2by2 and uppercase